SergeoLacruz/inventree-supplier-panel/README.md

 you ordered it.
 This does not modify the price breaks of the supplier part.
 These are stored with the supplier part.
 Here we just modify the purchase order.

+The plugin creates a new chopping cart with a new ID each time the button is pressed.
+If you afterwards create a real order in the WEB UI, be careful selecting the right one and delete all unused carts.

 The panel is only displayed when the supplier of the current purchase order is Mouser.
 In addition the current user must have change, add or delete access to purchase orders.

+## Digikey support
+The support of the supplier Digikey is still experimental.
+There are still some problems with proper handling of their MyLists API.

 ## How it works